dudung/to/content/posts/simulation-ai-data-science.md

 ## ai
 A course named Artificial Intelligence is given as part of 2019 curriculum of Master Program in Computational Science, Institut Teknologi Bandung, which is an elective course for 3 credit hours.
+  + Task for refining document for this course is canceled and the whole tasks are redistributed among team member.

 ## ds